-Later he is awoken by Nick who has been abducted by Scott Talbot, an aspiring playwright.
-He blames Cooper for his stage play closing after one week, after he'd reviewed it, and wants Cooper to issue a retraction.
+Later he is woken by Nick who has been abducted by Scott Talbot, an aspiring playwright.
+He blames Cooper for his stage play closing after one week, after had reviewed it, and wants Cooper to issue a retraction.

 |Cast||3M (minimum 3)|

 |Production||An open set with the minimum of props.
 Although the play's action, at times feels static, the actors should feel free to move around and absorb the interplay between their characters.
 Although not a comedy, Coopers's character should be played straight (sic) and Nick is the ideal foil for Cooper's idiosyncrasies.
 With Scott erupting on the scene, his brusque and sometimes coarse and abrasive manner contrasts with Cooper's and Nick's more refined personalities.
 Note: There are three pistol shots at the end of the play.|

 |DOWNLOADS - these do not include any performance rights|

 |A BAD REVIEW.doc||Sat, 29th Mar 2008||Available to print: £0.00||Download here|